lokesh/pinback/README.md

 ## To-do
 - [ ] Remove hardcoded 2005 start year.
 Use first check-in date from API.
+- [ ] Incremental fetching of check-ins from Swarm API.
 - [ ] Ditch file saving.
 Upload directly to S3.